mcgoodman/personal_site/content/_index.md

 action_label: My Projects &rarr;
 action_link: /research
 action_type: text
 description: Welcome!
-I'm a PhD Candidate at Stanford's Hopkins Marine Station studying climate impacts on the biogeography, population dynamics, and predator-prey ecology of marine species.
-I combine field and experimental data with a variety of computational approaches - including correlative species distribution models and dynamical population models - to make inferences about climate impacts on coastal marine species and the animals they interact with.
+I'm a Research Scientist with Andre Punt & Kirstin Holsman at the University of Washington and NOAA Alaska Fisheries Science Center.
+My research combines field and experimental data with a variety of computational approaches - including correlative species distribution models and dynamical population models - to make inferences about climate impacts on the biogeography, population dynamics, and predator-prey ecology of marine species.
 image_left: true
 images:
 - img/Morris_and_Bindi.jpg